 Going to Granada?

-Hover over image and pin to your Spain Pinterest board!
+Hover over the image and pin it to your Spain Pinterest board!

-Granada would make a perfect two or three day city break merged with a beach holiday – so close to the coast it would be rude not to!
+Granada would make a perfect two or three-day city break merged with a beach holiday – close to the coast; it would be rude not to!